ShivamJamwal/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This is the TicTacToe game that is developed in java and the best feature about this is player play game with Computer .
+In this project we use Abstraction,Inheritance,Array,Class and Object,RandomGenerator class,Constructer,getter and setter,to string,conditions(Looping,If-else) concepts.